JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-08-27-featureflagsarchitecture.md

 > Mission accomplished: adding a new `FeatureFlag`/`TestSetting` is as easy as adding a one-liner!

 ## Consuming feature flags
 Next, our app needs to be able to read out what value (true/false) a `Feature` is currently set to.
-This can be done by requesting one of the `FeatureFlagProvider` for the current value:
+This can be done by requesting one of the `FeatureFlagProviders` for the current value:

 ```kotlin
 interface FeatureFlagProvider {